feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> You might enjoy singing "Habibi" by Khaled when running under the rain, and
+#> You might enjoy singing "Ya Rayah" by Rachid Taha when running under the rain
-#> "Lily" (or a song about a flower) by ISABELLE BOULAY when thinking of a flower.
+#> and "Lily" by Khaled if you like a flower.
 ```

 You can also access the history of the `broadcasting` using the